*This post is for information purposes only. Always seek professional advice and support from legal, social, health and educational providers.

 Last, but not least is using Makaton from early years. (for children/young people who struggle with speech) Some nurseries already adopt the use of Makaton and beyond the myth that signing inhibits children from speaking, it, in fact, encourages it.
 Just think of it as a visual prompt.

 There needs to be more willingness to understand autism in mainstream schools, and training.
 More money needs to be invested in resources and specialist teachers need to be employed to help promote continuous training, ensuring that the resources are being used effectively.
-That will give some autistic children a chance to thrive in mainstream schools.
+That will help autistic children access the curriculum.